 A series of liquid standard solutions shall be prepared over a range of concentrations such that injecting 1 µl aliquots of each standard onto respective conditioned sorbent tubes introduces the range of analyte masses that is expected to be collected during field monitoring (see 9.3).

-The selected compound(s) shall be prepared in chromatographic-grade solvent (e.g. in methanol).
+The selected compound(s) shall be prepared in chromatographic-grade solvent (for example in methanol).
 Liquid standards shall be maintained at a stable temperature.
-The stability of calibration solutions shall be monitored and a fresh series of standards shall be prepared if there is evidence of deterioration, e.g. reactions between alcohols and ketones.
+The stability of calibration solutions shall be monitored and a fresh series of standards shall be prepared if there is evidence of deterioration, for example reactions between alcohols and ketones.

 7.4.4 Loading Sorbent Tubes with Liquid Standards